389ds/389ds.github.io/docs/389ds/design/dsadm-dsconf.md

 why python
 ------------

-Lib389, our testing framework, already has all the parts needed to make an administrative toolkit. dsconf and dsadm and just wrappers on this.
+Lib389, our testing framework, already has all the parts needed to make an administrative toolkit. dsconf and dsadm are just wrappers on this.
 Consider

     # Not a complete script, misses the opening of a connection
     from lib389.backend import Backends